calband/calchart-redesign-old/docs/Testing.md

 Linting is the process of standardizing the code style across all files.
 This is especially important in a project with multiple people working on it, each with a different coding style.
 We have two linters, one for the Python and one for the Javascript, that are configured to check for good/bad coding style.

 We use [`flake8`](http://flake8.pycqa.org/en/latest/) for linting the Python code. `flake8` is meant to be pluggable, so we also include various `flake8` plugins that are listed in `requirements/dev.txt`.
 Configuration occurs in the `setup.cfg` file.
-This command should be run in the VM:

 ```
-$ vagrant ssh -c 'flake8 calchart/'
+$ flake8 calchart/
 ```

 We use [`eslint`](https://eslint.org/) and [`eslint-plugin-vue`](https://github.com/vuejs/eslint-plugin-vue) for linting the Javascript/Vue code. `eslint` is super configurable; everything we're checking is listed in `.eslintrc.json`.
 Anything not on the list is checked, so if you want something else to be linted, add it to `.eslintrc.json`.
-This command should be run locally:

 ```
 $ npm run lint